 Ever since the exile (about 2000 years ago), Jews have yearned to returned to Israel, also known as ‘Zion’.
 The theme of returning to the Jewish homeland is consistently reflected in Jewish literature: songs, daily prayers and other sources.
 Religious Jews and Zionists believe that all Jews from all around the world will one day return to the land of their ancestors, the land that is a central theme in Judaism.
 It is also important to note that despite the majority of Jews being exiled from the land of Israel for centuries, a small Jewish population did continue to live in the land and especially in the city of Jerusalem.

 Sir John Monash – World War 1 commander-in-chief

-Sir Isaac Isaacs – Chief Justice; first Australian-born Governor-General
+Sir Isaac Isaacs – Chief Justice of the High Court; first Australian-born Governor-General

 Sir Zelman Cowen – Academic; Governor-General

 Sir Asher Joel – Parliamentarian; National event organiser